YeeHo/Glutton/README.md

 column 1: residue type (one letter code)

-column 2: the chemical shift of the H on the backbone N
+column 2: the chemical shift value of the H on the backbone N

-column 3: the chemical shift of the backbone N
+column 3: the chemical shift value of the backbone N

-column 4: the chemical shift of the proton on the backbone C_Alpha
+column 4: the chemical shift value of the proton on the backbone C_Alpha

-column 5: the chemical shift of the backbone C_Alpha
+column 5: the chemical shift value of the backbone C_Alpha

-column 6: the chemical shift of the backbone C'
+column 6: the chemical shift value of the backbone C'

 column 7: Secondary structure type of this residue